testml-lang/testml/Contribute.md

 * git 2.7 or higher
   * Used for many things beyond cloning the repo
 * Recent NodeJS
-  * TestML reference compiler is currently written in NodeJS
+  * The TestML reference compiler is currently written in NodeJS
 * Perl(5) 5.14 or higher
-  * Some tests use perl as the testml runtime
+  * Some of the tests use perl as the TestML runtime
 * Perl CPAN modules: `boolean` and `Capture::Tiny`
 * Python(2), Perl(6)
-  * Other current TestML runtimes
+  * Other current TestML runtime languages

 You don't need all these things to _use_ TestML, but they are useful for development.